-20.F.5.b. -Employee Convicted of Crime Involving Violent Behavior or Restrained Party to a Protection Order - Any employee who is convicted of a crime involving violent behavior or is the restrained party to a temporary or permanent protection order shall immediately notify his/her Administrative Authority.
-Such information shall also be reported to the Human Resources Division.
+20.E.4.a.
+Employee Convicted of Crime Involving Violent Behavior or Restrained Party to a Protection Order Any employee who is convicted of a crime involving violent behavior or is the restrained party to a temporary or permanent protection order shall immediately, but not later than the next business day, notify their Administrative Authority and/or the Human Resources Division.

-20.F.5.c. - Employee Victim of Domestic Violence or Recipient of Protection Order - Any employee who is a victim of domestic violence or who is the protected party to a protection order is encouraged to report the incident/situation to their supervisor or the Administrative Authority and to the Human Resources Division so that precautionary measures can be taken for workplace safety.
+20.E.4.b.
+Employee Victim of Domestic Violence or Recipient of Protection Order Any employee who is a victim of domestic violence or who is the protected party to a protection order is encouraged to report the incident/situation to their supervisor or the Administrative Authority and to the Human Resources Division so precautionary measures can be taken for workplace safety.
 Use of paid time off or leave without pay may be available in accordance with state law for purposes of seeking a civil protection order, obtaining medical care or mental health counseling, securing a home away from the perpetrator, and/or seeking legal assistance to address the domestic violence.